The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, attracting 15 million visitors each year.

 10. Relax at the sandy Aquatic Park Beach.

-Travel west and stroll along the paved path of the curved Aquatic Park on Beach Street.
-Hang out on the sand.
-This is the most beautiful beach at Fisherman's Wharf San Francisco.
+Travel west and stroll along the paved path of the curved Aquatic Park on Beach Street, and hang out on the sand.
+This is the most beautiful beach at Fisherman's Wharf San Francisco!